Yandex Cloud

 • MYSQL_AUDIT: Audit log.

-• columnFilter: List of columns for data output:
+• columnFilter: List of data columns:

 • hostname: Host name.

-• id: Request ID.
+• id: Query ID.

 • message: Message output by the service.